Marilyn Peterson, CPDT-KA

-Jessi has been serving people and pets through her varied career at Willamette Humane Society for over 11 years.
-She is dedicated to humane training methods and has a particular passion for public and shelter dog playgrounds.
+Jessi has been serving people and pets through her varied career at Willamette Humane Society for over 13 years.
+She is dedicated to humane training methods and has a particular passion for shelter playgroups.

-She earned the Certified Professional Dog Trainer Knowledge-Assessed certificate in Fall 2015.
-She is the proud mom of a little human, four dogs and one cat!
+She earned the Certified Professional Dog Trainer Knowledge-Assessed certificate in fall 2015.
+In 2018, she started working as a Professional Behavior Responder for the ASPCA’s Anti Cruelty Behavior Response Team.
+She is the proud mom of two little humans and three dogs.